 The CAN-AIM team develops novel methods, using prospective longitudinal cohorts, to study drug safety and effectiveness.

-The CAnadian Network for Advanced Interdisciplinary Methods for comparative effectiveness research’ (CAN-AIM) team is funded by the Drug Safety and Effectiveness Network (DSEN) through a partnership between CIHR and Health Canada.
+The CAnadian Network for Advanced Interdisciplinary Methods for comparative effectiveness research’ (CAN-AIM) team was selected by Canadian Agency of Drugs and Technologies in Health (CADTH) as a collaborator for their Post-Market Drug Evaluation Network (PMDE).
+CAN-AIM was previously funded by the Drug Safety and Effectiveness Network (DSEN) through a partnership between CIHR and Health Canada (2011-2022).
 Our mandate is to enhance the validity and accuracy of research on drugs’ comparative effectiveness and safety.

 Comparative effectiveness research compares existing therapies to understand which treatment works best for which patients and, additionally, which treatments pose the greatest harm.
 To do so, CAN-AIM responds to queries from regulatory bodies on the drug safety and efficacy of medications on conditions such as hypertension, diabetes, rheumatoid arthritis, rheumatic diseases, inflammatory bowel disease and cancer.
 CAN-AIM also responds to queries focusing on drug use patterns, pharmacoeconomic analyses, patient preferences, and prescription patterns.